gjoyce42/Technical_Writing/Data_Analysis.md

 ## Lesson Steps/Components [as many as needed]
 ​
 1. Load [Google Sheets](https://www.google.com ) and click ![new file button](https://github.com/ymonteagudo9896/pierce-hacker-submissions/blob/master/New_file_logo.png)
 2. Type labels in the top row of your table and data below it.
-Each row below the top
+Each row below it should be the data from one trial.
+>

 ## Credits, Further Reading, etc.